monicaecastillo/lakehousepractice/README.md

 ## Project Usage

-1. **Data Ingestion**:
+### 1. **Data Ingestion**:
    - Run the ingestion scripts to load the files in the `data` folder into the `bronze` layer of the data lakehouse:
      ```
      python -m ingestion.bronze.ecoride_ingest
      python -m ingestion.bronze.chargenet_ingest
      python -m ingestion.bronze.vehicle_health_ingest
      ```
-2. **Data Transformation**:
+### 2. **Data Transformation**:
-  The data transformations are handed by `dbt`.
-The `dbt` projects are in the `transformation` folder.
+  The data transformations are handled by dbt.
+The dbt projects are in the `transformation` folder.
 Inside the `transformation` folder you'll find two separate projects: `silver` and `gold`, one for each layer of the lakehouse.
 Before running the transformations, a couple of assets need to be created in Dremio.

   - Go to the Dremio UI, and click on the Nessie `catalog` in Sources.
   - Create a new folder named `silver` inside the catalog.
 This will create a namespace with the same name in Nessie.
 This folder will hold the tables corresponding to the silver layer.
   - In the Spaces section, create a new space named `lakehouse` and inside, create a folder named `gold`.
-These will hold the views created by `dbt`.
+These will hold the views created by dbt.
   - Create 2 new environment variables, `DREMIO_USER` and `DREMIO_PASSWORD` and assign the values of your user and password.
 These variables are used by the `profiles.yml` files to allow `dbt` to connect to Dremio.
-  - In the terminal, move to the `transformation/silver` directory:
+  - In the terminal, move to the `transformation/silver` or `transformation/gold` directory:
     ```
     cd transformation/silver
     ```
-  - Verify that `dbt` can connect to Dremio and everything is set up correctly:
+  - Verify that dbt can connect to Dremio and everything is set up correctly:
     ```
     dbt debug
     ```

+#### 2.1 **(Optional) Run dbt models**:
+  This step is optional, and you can execute it if you'd like to run some of the models, or some of the layers.
+If you want to execute the full DAG instead, skip to the next section.

   - Run the models:
     ```
     dbt run